kBorrmann/DSM3_Assignment_KB/README.md

 ## Task 3
 The app can be found in the folder Thermal_Proteome_Profiling.
 I also attached two images of how the app would look in that folder. report.pg_matrix.tsv and report.pr_matrix.tsv are the data files used for developing this quality control app.
+In that folder there are also two images from the app how it looked at my computer.

+## Task 4
+Please find the processed figure in Assignments --> Inkscape.